MYCIN-AI-Club/MachineLearning-Bootcamp01/sales prediction/readme_for_sales_prediction.txt

 6. mean_absolute_error, mean_squared_error from sklearn.metrics is used to find absolute and mean square error for our model to estimate the model accuracy.
 7. sns is imported from seaborn to see the relationship between different column with outcome variable at a same time.
 Footer
-8.Extreme Gradient Boosting (XGBoost) is an open-source library that provides an efficient and effective implementation of the gradient boosting algorithm.z